Climbing Skin technology

 Fiber Stiffness

 In general, a supple fiber provides superior glide while a stiffer fiber offers more grip.
-We utilize a nylon fiber which is more supple than other nylon options and stiffer than mohair, making for the perfect mix between grip and glide.
+Our mohair-mix plush is more soft and supple which provides for superior glide.
+Our nylon plush is more stiff, which provides for superior grip.

 Fiber Exit Angle

 Fibers that stand up straighter tend to have less glide than fibers that are oriented at an angle.
-Since nylon is inherently grippy, we opt for a low angle fiber which maximizes glide without compromising grip.
+We opt for a low angle fiber in order to maximize glide without compromising grip.

 Fiber Material

 Mohair is a natural fiber from goats.
 Nylon is produced through an industrial process.
-Mohair has more glide but far less durability and grip.
+Mohair has more glide but slightly less grip.
 Nylon has more durability and grip but less glide.

-Because nylon is inherently grippy, we focus our engineering on solutions that maximize glide.
-The result is an extremely durable product with the grip that customers have come to expect from nylon and impressive gliding performance.
+Because skin plush is inherently grippy, we focus our engineering on solutions that maximize glide.
+The result is a product that offers plenty of grip while providing more glide than comparable skin plush.

 OPTIMAL FIBER STIFFNESS